 For more information and a few alternative lacing methods, check out our guide to lacing Jordan 1s right here.

 Where can you buy new Jordan 1 Lows?

 In the article, we advise you to check out the Nike website as your first port of call for the latest Jordan drops.

 It's also worth keeping in mind that Nike usually launches its newest footwear through its SNKRS page by listing upcoming releases slightly ahead of their arrival.

-If you're not able to pick up the Jordans you're after directly through Nike, then we'd recommend checking out resale sites like StockX which authenticates every sneaker purchase to ensure what you're getting is legit.
+If you're not able to pick up the Jordans you're after directly through Nike, then we'd recommend checking out resale sites like StockX or GOAT which authenticates every sneaker purchase to ensure what you're getting is legit.